stefan-yas/aesthetic-resume/README.md

 npm run dev
 ```

-Once you've installed the project dependencies and started the dev server, please go into the `src/pages` folder and edit the `.md` files inside the `contact`, `education`, `image`, `jobs` and `skills` folders.
+Once you've installed the project dependencies and started the dev server, go into the `src/pages` folder and edit the `.md` files inside the `contact`, `education`, `image`, `jobs` and `skills` folders.

-Once you've edited your resume, go back to your terminal and type `node downloadAsPdf.js`, and the script will download a .pdf of your page in the project's root folder, titled `resume.pdf`.
+Once you've edited your resume, go back to the terminal and type `node downloadAsPdf.js`.
+The script will download a .pdf of your resume in the project's root folder, titled `resume.pdf`.

 ## Project Structure